pkp/pkp-docs/dev/documentation/en/getting-started.md

 php -S localhost:8000
 ```

 Load your browser and navigate to `http://localhost:8000`, which will open a form to install the application.
-Use the database name, database host name, and the username of the credentialed user into the form.
+Enter the name, host, username, and password for the database you created.

 ## Branches